AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 Disabling this feature stops several metadata commands from being processed and providing recommendations that typically benefit the speed of the author when editing queries.

 When you use the toggle to enable the auto-complete feature, recommended suggestions for table and column names as well as SQL keywords become available after a short pause.
-A success message indicates the feature is active.
+A success message in the console beneath the Query Editor indicates the feature is active.

 If you disable the auto-complete feature, a page refresh is required for the feature to take effect.
 A confirmation dialog appears with three options when you disable the [!UICONTROL Syntax auto-complete] toggle :